erinrwhite/jadeite/_posts/2025-04-27-finding-a-job-outside-academia.md

 |Research|Discovery|“Do discovery on X Y Z” ⇒ Do research on it.|
 |Grantwriting/grant-seeking|Business development/BD||

-> [!important] I’d really like to expand this section!
-Please
+ℹ️ I’d really like to expand this section!
+Please write me with any additions.
->
-> write me with any additions.

-- Post on LinkedIn: Moving from government to private sector

 ### Prep your resume